Digibear-io/mush-format/README.md

 - [x] Ability to load plugins before running the formatter.
 - [x] Clean up Middleware System.
-- [ ] Add support for a format.json repo level config file.
 - [x] Add #include tag for github repos.
 - [ ] Add #include for local repos.
 - [x] Add the ability to read from Github Repos